ucsb-cs8/w20/_lab/lab01.md

 your-prompt-here $
 ```

-When that's the case, try this command:
+When that's the case, copy and then paste this command after the `$` in your terminal window:

 ```
 python3 -m pytest convert.py
 ```

 You should see output like what's shown below.
-It may be a little overwhelming at first, but don't let it intimidate you.
+It may be a little overwhelming at first.
 Once you know what you are looking for, it is very easy to read.
 After the output, there is a guide to understanding it.

 ```text